cliburn/lungmap-data-plus-2016/README.md

 ### Contribute
 How are we contributing?
 At present, we're working on building machine learning pipelines that will:

-1. Segment and Annotate Lung Anatomy
+1. Segment and Annotate Lung Anatomy Images
 2. Predict the age at which an image was taken
 3. Provide a 'future view' of a lung image.